-Grade Definition
+Undergraduate Grade Definition

-- Superior Work.
-Implies excellence in thinking and A performance in a course.
-High-level work that is clear, precise, well-reasoned, and insightful. - Above Average.
+- A Superior Work.
+Implies excellence in thinking and performance in a course.
+High-level work that is clear, precise, well-reasoned, and insightful. - B Above Average.
 Implies sound thinking and performance in a course.
-B-level work is clear, precise, and well-reasoned but does not have the depth or insight that A-level works has. - Average.
+B-level work is clear, precise, and well-reasoned but does not have the depth or insight that A-level works has. - C Average.
 Implies mixed thinking and performance in a course.
-C-level work is inconsistently clear, precise, well-reasoned, and inconsistently demonstrates comprehension of basic concepts and principles.

-- Inferior but Passing.
+C-level work is inconsistently clear, precise, well-reasoned, and inconsistently demonstrates comprehension of basic concepts and principles. - D Inferior but Passing.
 Implies poor thinking and performance in a course.
 D-level work is inconsistently clear, precise, well-reasoned, and inconsistently demonstrates comprehension of basic concepts and principles.
-(Not passing for RN-BSN courses.
-See RN-BSN Progression Policy on p.
-44.) - Failure.
-Implies an attempt to get through a course by rote recall and reflects a mistaken comprehension of basic concepts and principles. - Incomplete are recorded temporarily in extenuating Circumstances after student request and administrative approval. - Withdrawal.
-This grade is not used in computing the student's GPA, but does affect completion rate. - Withdrawal Passing.
-This grade is not used WP in computing student's GPA, but does affect completion rate. - WF Withdrawal Failing.
+(Exception: A "D" is not a passing grade for RN-BSN courses.
+See RN-BSN Progression Policy.) - F Failure.
+Implies an attempt to get through a course by rote recall and reflects a mistaken comprehension of basic concepts and principles. - I Incomplete are recorded temporarily in extenuating circumstances after student request and administrative approval. - W Withdrawal.
+This grade is not used in computing the student's GPA, but does affect completion rate. - WP Withdrawal Passing.
+This grade is not used in computing student's GPA, but does affect completion rate. - WF Withdrawal Failing.
 This grade is used in computing student's GPA, but does not affect completion rate. - AU Audit.
 No credit is earned.
-This grade is not used is computing the student's GPA. - Passing.
-Credit given for a credit/no credit P course.
-This grade is not used in computing the student's GPA. - No credit.
-No credit is given for a credit/no credit NC course.
+This grade is not used is computing the student's GPA. - P Passing.
+Credit given for a credit/no credit course.
+This grade is not used in computing the student's GPA. - NC No credit.
+No credit is given for a credit/no credit course.
 This grade is not used in computing the student's GPA.